 Focusing on Mesopotamia: many cities, especially in the north became abandoned and there was a series of various ‘nomadic’ and other incursions affecting the Akkadian Empire and then the Third Dynasty of Ur (2112- 2004 BC).

 The Amorites were the main group during Ur III period and were mentioned in the last blog.
 They were herdsmen thought to have come from the mountainous regions of central and western Syria.

-In happier times they would have practiced transhumance: spending the harsh dry summers in alpine meadows and moving down to the wadis (oases) that drained the mountains during the cold (relatively wet) winters that can see snow.
+In happier times they would have practiced transhumance: spending the harsh dry summers in alpine meadows and moving down to the wadis (oases) that drained the mountains during the cold (relatively wet) winters that could see snow.

 It would be in these wadis (valleys) that they would have their villages.

 The great drought forced them to spread widely over the fertile crescent.
-The reached Canaan where they are mentioned in the Bible and even contributed to the ‘Hyksos’, the foreign rulers that came from Canaan into northern Egypt at that time.
+They reached Canaan where they are mentioned in the Bible and even contributed to the ‘Hyksos’, the foreign rulers that came from Canaan into northern Egypt at that time.

-Returning the focus to Sumer, they also followed the great river (valley)s south, raiding, taking their herds, conquering and also settling, despite everything the third Dynasty tried to do to stop them.
+Returning the focus to Sumer, they also followed the great river (valley)s south, raiding, taking their herds, conquering and settling, despite everything the third Dynasty tried to do to stop them.

 This mega-drought was not the only brutal one interrupting the "Wet Holocene' (called 'the African Humid Period' in Africa ) 14,500- 4,000 BC .